Panaeolus cinctulus: Description

 The cap is 1.5–6 cm wide, hemispherical to convex when young to broadly umbonate or plane in age, smooth, hygrophanous, striking cinnamon-brown when moist, soot-black when wet which disappears as the mushroom completely dries out.
 The outer band is usually darker.
 The flesh is thin and brownish.

 The gills are close, adnate to adnexed, cream-colored when young, later mottled dingy brown then to soot-black.
 The gill edges are white and slightly fringed, but turn blackish when fully mature.
 The spore print is black.

 The stipe is 4–10 cm long, 1–10 mm thick, equal or tapered at the ends, reddish brown or covered by whitish powder, hollow, no veil remnants, longitudinally white-fibrillose, striate at the apex or twisting vertically down the entire length of the stipe.
 The stem base and mycelium occasionally stain blue.

 The taste is farinaceous (like flour) when fresh, saliferous (salty) when dried.
 The odor is slightly farinaceous.

 Microscopic features

-The spores are 11–16 x 7.5–10 x 6–9 μm, smooth, elliptical to rhomboid in face view, thick-walled, elliptical in side view.
+The spores are 11–14 x 7.5–9.5 μm, smooth, elliptical to rhomboid in face view, thick-walled, elliptical in side view.